Milton Keynes and North Bucks

 • Green Man 22 Main Street Mursley MK17 0RT Telephone(01296) 720389

 This one bar, two neatly-decorated room public house is in on the main road through the village.
 Reopened under brand new ownership in 2023.
 You might now call it "a nice little village boozer".
 Offers a range of events, especially for locals - see their Facebook page for details.
 The main bar has three hand pumps usually offering a choice of three well-kept and regularly-changing beers.
-The serving area is to the left of the main bar, with some bar stools and tables; the area to the right has more chairs, tables and a dartboard At the back, beyond the toilets is a comfortable beamed room with settees, further chairs and tables, plus a very large screen TV..
+The serving area is to the left of the main bar, with some bar stools and tables; the area to the right has more chairs, tables and a dartboard; it also has a jukebox (for which you need coins).
+At the back, beyond the toilets is a comfortable beamed room with settees, further chairs and tables, plus a very large screen TV..
 It has a good sized beer garden & car park to the rear, plus both rear and front patios with seating.

 • Newport Pagnell